GiorgiMakharadze/rust-notes/README.md

      ```rust
      let x = 5 + "hello"; // Compile-time error
      ```
+Rust sees an equal sign, it always evaluates the right hand side first.

+And if the right hand side consists of a block, Rust is going to execute the block.

+And then whatever is the final value that is produced is what it's going to assign to the variable on the left

 3. **Borrow Checker**
    Rust ensures memory safety using its ownership system.